Pyeongchang 2018: What to watch at the Winter Olympics opening ceremony

 Latest news

-- The opening ceremony begins at 6 a.m.
-Eastern on Friday with coverage beginning on CBC at 5:30 a.m.
+- The opening ceremony began at 6 a.m.
+Eastern on Friday, with coverage starting on CBC at 5:30 a.m.

-- Representatives of Canada’s 225-strong complement of athletes will march through Pyeongchang Olympic Stadium led by flag-bearers Tessa Virtue of London, Ont., and Scott Moir of Idlerton, Ont.
-The ice dance stars were gold medallists in 2010 and silver medallists in 2014, and are expected to reach the podium again in South Korea.

-- The torch bearer will likely be figure skating champion Yuna Kim, who took home silver in Sochi and retired shortly after.
+- Canada’s 225-strong complement of athletes will march through Pyeongchang Olympic Stadium led by flag-bearers Tessa Virtue of London, Ont., and Scott Moir of Idlerton, Ont.
+The torch bearer will likely be figure skating champion Yuna Kim, who took home silver in Sochi and retired shortly after.

 - On the eve of the ceremony, North Korea flexed its military muscle.
 Supreme Leader Kim Jong-un grinned as the rogue state paraded its most dangerous weaponry, Nathan Vanderklippe reports.